AleksaMCode/AMx64/README.md

 <p align="justify"><b>AMASM</b> places no restrictions on white space within a line: labels may have white space before them, or instructions may have no space before them, or anything.
 The colon after a label is also optional.</p>

-### Pseudo−Instructions
+### Pseudo-Instructions
-<p align="justify">Pseudo−instructions are things which, though not real x86 machine instructions, are used in the instruction
+<p align="justify">Pseudo-instructions are things which, though not real x86 machine instructions, are used in the instruction
 field anyway because that’s the most convenient place to put them.
-The current pseudo−instructions are DB, DW, DD and DQ; their uninitialized counterparts RESB, RESW, RESD and RESQ.</p>
+The current pseudo-instructions are DB, DW, DD and DQ; their uninitialized counterparts RESB, RESW, RESD and RESQ.</p>

 > **_NOTE:_**
 >
 > <ul><li>The INCBIN command, the EQU command, and the TIMES prefix are not currently available.</li>
-> <li>Pseudo−instructions DT, DO, DY, REST, RESO and RESY are also not available.</li></ul>
+> <li>Pseudo-instructions DT, DO, DY, REST, RESO and RESY are also not available.</li></ul>

 #### DB and Friends: Declaring Initialized Data
 <p align="justify">DB, DW, DD and DQ are used, much as in MASM, to declare initialized data in the output file.
 They can be invoked in a wide range of ways:</p>